Localize Labs recently published a report about the 12 most dangerous areas for cyclists and pedestrians in New York City.

 - Flushing, between College Point Avenue and Parsons Boulevard, from 37th to Franklin avenues

 - Ridgewood, between Woodward and Myrtle avenues, from Grove Street to Forest Avenue

 - Jamaica, between 89th to 90th avenues, from 164th Street to 168th Place

 - St. George/Tompkinsville, from Jersey to Bay streets, between Victory Boulevard to Fort Place/Taft Avenue

 - Stapleton, between Bay and Van Duzer streets, from Wright to Tompkins streets

 You can read a more complete breakdown of the report on the Localize Labs website here, including a full explanation of the methodology used to create the report.

 At The Perecman Firm, our New York City auto accident lawyers have spent decades representing injured victims in court and at the negotiation table.
-Through our efforts, we have secured more than $500 million in verdicts and settlements for our clients, some of which are among the largest of their kind in the state.
+Through our efforts, we have secured more than half a billion in verdicts and settlements for our clients, some of which are among the largest of their kind in the state.
 If you suffered a serious injury because of someone else’s negligent or wrongful actions, send us the details of your case through our online form today to start out with a free evaluation, or call us at (212) 577-9325 to discuss your situation over the phone with a member of our firm.